tpayne/terraform-examples/README.md

 	./get-started.sh
 	cd samples/GCP

-Edit the "terraform.tfvars" file to replace the project and creds values with those specific for you, then do...
+Edit the `terraform.tfvars` file to replace the project and creds values with those specific for you, then do...

 	terraform init && terraform plan && terraform apply -auto-approve

-You can delete all the resources using `terraform destroy -auto-approve -force`
+You can delete all the resources using `terraform destroy -auto-approve`

 #### The following are boiler plate templates for putting together common cloud architectures in GCP.